 Any student pursuing a degree in Environmental Engineering has to check out Arizona State University - Polytechnic.
 Mesa, Arizona is an ideal environment for students who like the fast moving urban lifestyle.

-Roughly 58.0% of applicants send ACT scores, with the average score in the 24 range.
-You will be able to meet others from a lot of cultures first-hand, thanks to Arizona State University - Polytechnic's diverse campus.
-Get a better idea of what student life at Arizona State University - Polytechnic is like by viewing some campus videos.
+Roughly 65.0% of applicants send ACT scores, with the average score in the 25 range.
+The student body at Arizona State University - Polytechnic is extremely diverse and is represented by undergraduates from over 30 U.S. states and 1 nations around the world.
+Get a better idea of what student life at ASU - Polytechnic is like by viewing some campus videos.